nickneos/nickneos.github.io/_posts/2020-09-14-migrating-home-assistant.md

 ## Installing Docker Compose

-Docker Compose is technically not needed, however it makes it much easier configuring and starting up multiple containers.
+Docker Compose is technically not needed, however it makes it much easier configuring, maintaining and starting up multiple containers.

 To install run the following: